thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal.md

 - Specifying a calendar in the formula

 ## Limitations
-- Only supported for Snowflake connections at this time.
-- Calendar name must be unique across connections in a cluster.
 - When creating or updating a calendar, a table is created in the external database.
-- When deleting a calendar, the mapping to the table is removed from ThoughtSpot, but the table is not dropped from the external database.
-- Queries using the search bar do not filter suggestions by connection.
 - Date format must use *MM/DD/YYYY*.
 No other formats are supported.
 - Calendars, by default, use English names for days of the week, and month, but can be manually changed by downloading and editing the calendar file
 - Maximum scope of the date dimension is 90 years